API Basics

 For a detailed overview of the OAuth 1.0a approach Mastercard uses, refer to [Using OAuth 1.0a to Access Mastercard APIs](https://developer.mastercard.com/platform/documentation/authentication/using-oauth-1a-to-access-mastercard-apis/).

-The transport between client applications and Mastercard is secured using [TLS/SSL](https://en.wikipedia.org/wiki/Transport_Layer_Security), which means data are encrypted by default when transmitted across networks.
+The transport between client applications and Mastercard is secured using [TLS/SSL](https://en.wikipedia.org/wiki/Transport_Layer_Security), which means data is encrypted by default when transmitted across networks.

 ## How to Consume the BIN Lookup API? {#how-to-consume-the-bin-lookup-api}